-As described above there are several types of audits that will be conducted, i.e. entry and re-entry audits, annual compliance audits and random audits.
+As described above there are a number of audits that must be conducted.
 In each case the process will be the same.

-The auditor will be required to conduct an audit on the systems which examines the underlying management controls including written instructions and record management systems against relevant standards for each module.
+The Auditor will be required to conduct an audit of the systems which examines the underlying management controls including written instructions and record management systems against relevant standards for each module.

-The following is the recommended process:
+The following process should be followed:

-Obtain a copy of the previous audit report (including internal audit reports) from the transport operator (if appropriate)

-Conduct the audit examining the performance of the transport operator's management systems against the standards for each module.
-If it is an entry or re-entry audit the auditor must verify roadworthiness certification for the vehicle fleet (including a Systems Audit).
-The roadworthiness certificate/inspection/checklist must be no more than twelve months old at the time of audit.

-The auditor must ensure the operator is a legal entity and their details are correct and current as per the business rules.

-Produce an audit report using the current version of the WAHVA Audit Report format (utilise the audit matrix as a guideline):

-- Original is provided to the operator; - Copy to be retained by the auditor; - The operator or auditor is to forward a copy of the audit report to Main Roads; - Payment must be submitted with the audit report (if required); - Please refer to Clause 10 Audit Report Submission for Main Roads requirements relating to the submission of audit reports.
+- (1) obtain a copy of the previous audit report (including internal audit reports) from the Operator (if appropriate); - (2) conduct the audit examining the performance of the Operator's management systems against the standards for each module. - (3) the Auditor must ensure the Operator is a legal entity and their details are correct and current as per the business rules. - (4) produce an audit report using the current version of the WAHVA Audit Report format and utilise the audit matrix as a guideline (found on the Main Roads website); - (5) the original audit report must be provided to the operator; - (6) a copy of the audit report must be retained by the Auditor; - (7) the Operator or Auditor must forward a copy of the audit report to Main Roads; - (8) payment must be submitted to Main Roads together with the audit report (if required);

+Please refer to paragraph 10 in the Audit Report Submission for Main Roads's requirements relating to the submission of audit reports.

-The transport operator meets the cost of these audits.
+NB The Operator meets the cost of these audits.